matt-cross23/matt-cross23/Readme.md

 ## I graduated from the University of Pennsylvania with a Bachelor's Degree in Philosophy, Politics, Economics (PPE) in May 2020. 🎓

-## I just graduated as a Full Stack Developer from Penn's LPS Full Stack Bootcamp Program! +(Waiting for my certificate)⌛
+## I just graduated as a Full Stack Developer from Penn's LPS Full Stack Bootcamp Program!
+(Waiting for my certificate)⌛

 ### *Take a look at my resume!
 [Resume](https://docs.google.com/document/d/1HOzr1bBkC3nN_z0Mglpie7cdjutdz_zH22lqIPRAX7c/edit?usp=sharing)* ☺